 The link between your dataset and the data source within the gateway is based on your server name and database name.
 These names must match.
 For example, if you supply an IP address for the server name within Power BI Desktop, you must use the IP address for the data source within the gateway configuration.
 If you use SERVER\INSTANCE in Power BI Desktop, you also must use SERVER\INSTANCE within the data source configured for the gateway.
 This requirement holds for both live connections and scheduled refresh.

 Use the data source with live connections

-After you publish, either from Power BI Desktop or Get Data, your reports should start to work.
-It might take several minutes after you create the data source within the gateway for the connection to be usable.
+After you publish reports, either from Power BI Desktop or by getting data in the Power BI service, your data connection should start to work.
+It might take several minutes after you create the data source in the gateway before you can use the connection.

 Use the data source with scheduled refresh

 If you're listed in the Users tab of the data source configured within the gateway, and the server and database name match, you see the gateway as an option to use with scheduled refresh.

 Limitations of Analysis Services live connections

 Cell level formatting and translation features aren't supported.

 Actions and named sets aren't exposed to Power BI.
 You can still connect to multidimensional cubes that contain actions or named sets to create visuals and reports.